-As explained Timeshare contractual documents, terms and conditions are authored by resorts of which consumers were not invited to or given an opportunity to express what they wanted the contract to deliver.
+As explained, timeshare contractual documents, terms and conditions are authored by resorts of which consumers were not invited to or given an opportunity to express what they wanted the contract to deliver.

-International judgements are moot in the UK unless the resort country has a money treaty with the UK.
+International judgments are moot in the UK unless the resort country has a money treaty with the UK.
 Consumers and resorts should be aware that no such money treaty exists between the UK and many countries.

-To have effect in the UK a resort is obliged to seek the high Court’s indulgence in the registering of the debt and against a consumer.
+To have effect in the UK a resort is obliged to seek the High Court’s indulgence in the registering of the debt and against a consumer.

-A full, complete and translated documents are required as well as particulars of information.
+Full, complete and translated documents are required as well as particulars of information.